There are hundreds of SEO factors to consider when optimizing a website for search engines but not all rules are equal.

 Think about this like the structure of a book where the page title is the title of the book (that’s the H1), the main headings are the chapters (that’s H2) and the important sections within a chapter are the H3.

-Add keywords relevant to your target keyword in the headings to help users and search engines understand that the particular section of the page talks about.
+Add keywords relevant to your target keyword in the headings to help users and search engines understand what the particular section of the page talks about.

 If you get into the habit of structuring your content using headings, you make the page easier to scan for users who like to skim read content.
 You can use headings to get their attention and stay on a page longer.